Last updated on May 23rd, 2023 at 03:13 pm

 Other unique features of hardcover books either will protect, extend the time of use, or guarantee a personalized book!
 As previously mentioned, every hardcover book includes laminated covers.
 Lamination protects your covers from scratches and other damages that are expected from constant handling.
 Choose from two finishes that will boost the design of your covers: matte or gloss.
 The velvet appearance of matte lamination eliminates light reflection.
 Gloss laminations give your cover extra shine and make the colors in your design pop!

 PUR glue is used to bind hardcover books which adds to their premium quality.
 The flexible features of PUR off lay-flat properties without the glue cracking.
 PUR glue is also 50% stronger than the standard glue used for binding, known as EVA glue.
 The extra strength of this glue makes it the ideal choice for large page count books or books that will be frequently used.

 The sturdiness of the chip board allows the book to stand on its own, which is why this binding type is always on bookshelves.
 The thickness of the chipboard also guarantees that the spine will be wide enough for personalized printing.
 Most spine designs include: the author’s name, volume #, and, most importantly, the book title.

 Hardcover books can be used for any of your book printing needs.
 Here some ideas that they can be used for:

 If you still have questions…

 When you need a professionally bound booklet, bring it to the experts at Printivity.
-Use our instant price quoter to get started on your next project.
+Request an instant cost estimate with our online booklet printing price quoter to get started on your next project.
 Or, call us at 877-649-5463 with any questions.